 Mungo National Park

+After rising at dawn to take those magnificent photos of Menindee Lakes, follow the Darling River south to Mungo National park.
 Scientists have discovered Aboriginal artifacts here dating back over 50,000 years going back as far as the last ice age.
 It's a surreal moonscape of a place with unusual rock formations that change color with the shifting light.
+Monet would have loved it!
 Drop into the Visitor Centre for a map of the self-guided drive and the various walks.

 Mungo National Park